jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/notes/Rings.md

 A division ring is a (non-trivial) ring where every nonzero element is a unit.

+### Integral domains

-One of the most important classes of rings is integral domains.
+One of the most important classes of rings is that of integral domains.

 ![[Abstract Algebra I --- math-171/notes/Integral domains#Integer-al domains|Integral domains]]